oroinc/platform/src/Oro/Bundle/MessageQueueBundle/Resources/doc/amqp.md

 # AMQP (RabbitMQ) Transport

-Rabbit MQ provides better and faster messages delivery than DBAL.
+RabbitMQ provides better and faster messages delivery than DBAL.
 We should prefer to use it if possible.

 ### Options